 Gather all installation tools including saw at an easily-accessible place.
 Keep the tools in a dust-free area.
 Dust and debris can enter your floor's locking system through the tools and can affect the locking mechanism.
 This will lower the floor's fit and stability.

-Fix the Underlay
+Step 5.
+Install the Underlay

 This step does not apply if your laminate flooring has an attached underlayment.

 If not, install the underlay in the area where you are going install the initial laminate boards.
 Ensure that you cut the underlayment to exact measurements of the site.
+We have written a guide to help you decide if you need underlay for your laminate flooring here.

 Start by laying the first row.
 Place a plank with its groove end facing the wall.